-Danube received a B.A. in Philosophy and Religion at Temple University in 2014 and a M.T.S. in Philosophy of Religion at Harvard Divinity School in 2016.
+Danube earned a B.A. in Philosophy and Religion at Temple University in 2014 and her M.T.S. in Philosophy of Religion at Harvard Divinity School in 2016.
 On her days off, you can find Danube chasing squirrels with her dog, Whitney.